Hegl1/ParProg2021/Assignment_12/assignment_12.md

 ### Visualization of the simulation

 We visualized the simulation with a custom python script using matplotlib.
-In order to run the script, one need to have matplotlib and numpy installed.
+In order to run the script, one needs to have matplotlib and numpy installed.
 Here is an example of the generated plot:

 ![visualisation](visualisation.gif)

 #### Some observations

 - Some points are very fast.
-This is due to some points are initialized with a very low mass and therefore get accellerated quite violently.
+This is due to some points being initialized with a very low mass and therefore getting accelerated quite violently.
-- The simulation probably needs some fine tuning in terms of parameters (e.g. the masses of particles and the gravitaional constant).
+- The simulation probably needs some fine tuning in terms of parameters (e.g. the masses of particles and the gravitational constant).
 - A collision model would be very benefitial because we could avoid using workarounds (described in [here](#Updating-velocity)) which currently lead to odd behaviour of the particles.

 ### Parallel version